 6. Documentation to support a conclusion that you have taken appropriate corrective action to resolve problem areas identified through Federal monitoring activities.

-7. Documentation to support a conclusion that the waiver program was cost effective during the previous waiver period.
+7. Documentation to support a conclusion that the waiver program was cost effective or cost neutral during the previous waiver period.
 Renewal requests are not approved unless you have submitted:

-o The required Form HCFA-372 for all but the final year of the waiver period and accepted Forms HCFA-372 for all but the last 2 years of the waiver period; and
+o The required Form HCFA-372/372(S) for all but the final year of the waiver period and accepted Forms HCFA-372/372(S) for all but the last 2 years of the waiver period; and

-o The results of the independent assessment of the waiver .
+o The results of the independent assessment of the waiver if you opted to have one performed.
 (See §4442.11.)
 The results of the assessment must be submitted to HCFA at least 90 days prior to the expiration of the approved waiver period and cover all but the final year of the waiver.

 Rev. 70 4-481